anitayawson/Github-User-Search-App/README.md

 #### Dark/Light Modes Implementation:

-For my fist time implementing dark/light mode, I researched various solutions, ultimately opting for a Theme Provider pattern to manage and toggle between themes seamlessly.
+For my first time implementing dark/light mode, I researched various solutions, ultimately opting for a Theme Provider pattern to manage and toggle between themes seamlessly.

 #### Custom CSS Variables in React:

 I delved into the creation and manipulation of custom CSS variables to facilitate dynamic styling based on the selected theme.
-This allowed for more flexible and maintainable theming options within the React application.
+This allowed for more flexible and maintainable theming options.

 ### Continued development

 #### Optimizing Dark/Light Mode Toggle:

-While the current implementation of the dark/light mode toggle is functional, I aim to explore more efficient methods for seamless theming transitions, possibly exploring state management libraries to enhance the user experience.
+While the current implementation of the dark/light mode toggle is functional, I plan to explore more efficient methods for seamless theming transitions, possibly exploring state management libraries to enhance the user experience.

 #### Utilizing CSS Grid: